The Office of Career & Internship Services offers several services to our community employers:

 - Allow students to visit you at the job and see first hand what you do

 - Provide internships and serve as a mentor

 In order to access the Career Advisory Network, you will need to enter the mentoring password "mentor".

 If you have any questions, please call the Office of Career & Internship Services at 845-341-4444.

 Orange County Community College Notice Of Non-Discrimination Policy:

 Orange County Community College does not discriminate on the basis of race, color, national origin, religion, creed, age, disability, sex, gender identification, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, veteran status, domestic violence victim status, criminal conviction or any other category protected by law.
 The College adheres to all federal and state civil rights laws prohibiting discrimination in public institutions of higher education.
-Grievance procedures are available or questions on the non-discrimination policy can be directed to: Wendy Holmes, Civil Rights Compliance Officer, 115 South Street, Middletown, NY 10940; 845-341-4662; email@example.com.
+Grievance procedures are available or questions on the non-discrimination policy can be directed to: Iris Martinez-Davis, Civil Rights Compliance Officer, 115 South Street, Middletown, NY 10940; 845-341-4662; email@example.com.